Family activities to enjoy the night from home

 - If you have access to a dark night sky, learn how you can see your Venus shadow.

-- Free training webinars for formal and informal educators that demonstrate how to use NASA’s educational resources
+- Take advantage of free training webinars for formal and informal educators that demonstrate how to use NASA’s educational resources.

-- NASA’s Jet Propulsion Lab’s educational outreach department.
+- Reach out to NASA’s Jet Propulsion Lab’s educational outreach department.

-- Check out more of IDA’s materials for educators.
+Check out more of DarkSky’s materials for educators.